wealthbot-io/wealthbot-io.github.io/_posts/2015-05-26-is-fintech-ready-for-opensource.markdown

 So instead of asking, we decided to find out for ourselves.
 But first, let's go back to the beginning.

-# The Beginning, Sort of
+# The beginning, sort of

 > I'm doing a (free) operating system (just a hobby, won't be big and professional) ...